 This is the perfect time to cover the subject of drainage.
 Sounds like fun, right?

 First let’s dispel a well-known garden myth: the practice of filling the bottom of your pots with gravel.
 Secret #5: While it seems like this would be a great idea to help with drainage, the opposite is actually true.
 Good, aerated soil will drain just fine on its own.
 And there’s more of a chance the pots will become waterlogged with the gravel than without.

 The same goes for adding pot shards to the bottom of your pot.
 In effect, the pot’s depth is shortened and drainage impeded.
 Contrary to what you might think, the soil won’t wash out of the holes in the bottom of the pot either.
 Proper soil ends up acting like a sponge that will release water when there is too much and retain it as needed.

 Secret #6: Not much needs to be said about sunlight except that A) it’s very necessary, and B) part of your planning process should include which plants need how much sun.

 Different plants have different nutrient requirements.
 This is a part of gardening that is as fun as it is infuriating.
-Secret #7: I choose a potting mix that has fertilizer mixed right in.
-That makes things easy for me.
+Secret #7: Choose a potting mix that has fertilizer mixed right in.
+That makes things easy.
 Some people don’t like that and want more control, and that’s fine too.
 Research online or ask someone at the nursery to help.
-(I find they often really enjoy talking shop.)

 There are so many different kinds of fertilizers and nutrients you can purchase or add yourself.
 You can buy liquids that are mixed in when watering or powders that are mixed in with the soil when planting.
 There are stakes or pellets that release fertilizer slowly into the soil with each watering.
 And there’s your very own kitchen compost.
 It just depends on what you like and can keep track of, because you don’t want to fertilize too much either.